 Each of the cryptocurrencies will have their own block explorer and are not interchangeable.
 So a Litecoin explorer is used for exploring Litecoin blockchain.
 For instance, some of the most popular blockchain explorers for Bitcoin include blockexplorer.com, blockchain.com, blockcypher.co, mand btc.com.

 However, a blockchain can have as many block explorers as possible in the same way there are different web browsers and search engines to search the internet.
 Block explorers are developed either officially by the blockchain, or by the community or by individual organizations.

 A blockchain explorer allows a person to check the balance of each and of different public addresses, historical balances on an address, track coin transfer histories, and watch how many confirmations a transaction has and to get other variety of statistics about the network such as the current hash rate and many more.
 For instance, a user can use an explorer to check a list of the recently constructed blocks, transactions in a given block link to previous and next transactions involving each input and output, a list of all the transactions involving a given address; and a way to search for blocks, transaction, sand addresses.

 Below are some of the uses/applications for which you might need a blockchain explorer:

 1. To have an overview of the crypto market

-A person is able to view price of Bitcoin or other crypto in USD along with a graph of value over time.
+A person is able to view the price of Bitcoin or another crypto in USD along with a graph of value over time.
 Not just any kind of data: block explorers such as Tradeblock provides economic data which can aid analysis by cryptocurrency professionals.

 Some explorers such as BTC.com and Blockcypher allow a user to check block feed in real time and you are able to search blocks using an inbuilt calendar.
 BlockTrade features live block feed in an interactive graph in addition to representing a real-time USD equivalent spot rate for Bitcoin through an XBX index.